mongo-express/mongo-express/README.md

 - Documents must have `document._id` property to be edited
 - Binary BSON data type not tested

+## E2E Testing

+    We are currently trying to use Cypress, to open cypress use the command `cypress open` To instrument the code to allow the E2E coverage to run, please run this command: `yarn nyc instrument --compact=false lib instrumented`

 ## Not tested

 - Binary/BinData